ML Sultan

 ML Sultan died at his home in Escombe, KwaZulu-Natal, on 6 September 1953, a few days after learning of the grant of £11 250 by the Durban City Council towards the College, that was to bear his name.

-His vision remains with us to grow through the years!
+By the grace of God Almighty, his vision remains with us to grow through the years!

 The college opened officially on the 7th August 1956.